-In the above example, assume that the current value of the location counter is 500.
-During assembly, MACRO-11 then reserves storage in response to the .WORD directive (see section 6.3.2), beginning with location 500.
+Assume that the current value of the location counter is 500.
+During assembly, MACRO-11 reserves storage in response to the .WORD directive (see Section 6.3.2), beginning with location 500.
 The operands accompanying the .WORD directive determine the values so stored.
 The value 177535 is thus stored in location 500.
 The value represented by .+4 is stored in location 502; this value is derived as the current value of the location counter (which is now 502), plus the absolute value 4, thereby depositing the value 506 in location 502.
 Finally, the value of SAL, previously equated to 0, is deposited in location 504.